randomGuyi/microsimulation/README.md

 + Suggestions mainly concerned UI scaling and visual emphasis

 #### Author
-Developed as part of a project in the context of computer architecture education.
+Developed as part of a project in the context of software engineering education.